 He earned his bachelor’s degree in Journalism from Northwestern University.
 In 2017, Frolik was enshrined into the Cleveland Press Club’s Journalism Hall of Fame.

-Julie Jacono was named Senior Vice President and Chief Strategy Officer in October 2019.
+Julie Jacono was named Senior Vice President and Chief Strategy & Innovation Officer in October 2019.

 In this role, she oversees the business strategy and development, innovation, performance improvement and market intelligence of our growing MetroHealth System.